Declaring vs. Inferring

 name: parseString,

-children: arrays(parseTree),
+children: array(parseTree),

 })(data)